new-guy/screeps-os/REFACTOR.md

 ## Plan
 1. Change undefined to null
 2. Expansion
-    - Manual route planning & drawing on map
-        - Either commands or flags - document these
     - Send claimer, expansion bootstrappers, and create new colony once claimed
+    - Ensure that colonies only add rooms that aren't already owned to their colonyRoomInfo
     - See what breaks :sunglasses:
+3. Manual route planning & drawing on map
+    - Either commands or flags - document these
 3. Attacking poorly defended bases
+3. Minimum energy in storage needs to be scheduled
+4. Need to be able to send energy to other base once we hit a threshold
 3. Make CreepSpawner less verbose & cleaner to define
 4. Need ability to flush processes & creeps
 5. Dynamically calculate number of haulers